5 Types of Questions in English Grammar and How to Form Them

 Where is Nathan playing basketball?

-3. Using Indirect Questions for Polite English
+3. Indirect Questions

 A direct question is used to ask for information such as, “Which train goes to Bangkok?” or “How much does this box of oranges cost?”
-These are the types of questions we just covered above.

-Direct question: Where is the bookstore?
+Where is the bookstore?

 Here’s how you can change this into an indirect question: